 I started writing fiction at the age of 5.
 Even then I knew it was what I wanted to do - what I was going do - with my life.
 I wrote random short stories until I started my first novel manuscript in 1998, when I was 14.
 Obviously I had no idea what I was doing, but the manuscript was reviewed in the weekly supplement of the largest Finnish newspaper in 2000, which I guess is definitely further than most first manuscripts (especially those written by teenagers) go.

 After 2004 I didn't really write much fiction due to illness, including cognitive impairment.
-Proper medical treatment reversed these problems, however, and in 2007 I started writing short fiction again.
+Proper medical treatment reversed these problems, however, and in 2007 I resumed writing short fiction.
 Soon I found myself really into drabbles and 55-word fiction.
-Very short fiction has always been my thing - I rarely if ever write short stories longer than 1,000 words, usually much shorter than that.
+Very short fiction has always been my thing - I used to very rarely write short stories longer than 1,000 words, usually much shorter than that.

 In the summer of 2008 I dug up the novel manuscript #4 I had mostly finished in 2002 and found that it wasn't nearly as bad as I had remembered.
 I retitled it, re-edited it for several months and was originally planning to submit it to publishers, but I figured it was too quirky and offbeat.
 In the end turned it into my first self-published title Atlaskehrääjä in late 2008, with the English version The Atlas Moth out the following spring.

 In November 2008 I joined NaNoWriMo to write the first draft of my fifth novel.
 It was originally supposed to be a scifi novel about transhumanism and life extension, but ended up being something very different, still focusing on those themes though.
 I got some very kind non-form rejections (and one that said "our reader jury liked it, but our marketing department thought they couldn't sell it" which I found quite peculiar).